 From the figure above, baseline artifacts along the indirect (f1) dimension are apparent.
 They can be easily removed by the baseline correction procedure.
-Select this option by clicking on the 'Baseline so that you get the following dialog box:

-Correction' icon to obtain an automatic 'Baseline Correction' or by choosing 'Baseline Correction' in the scroll bar menu:
+Select this option by clicking on the 'Baseline Correction' icon to obtain an automatic 'Baseline Correction' or by choosing 'Baseline Correction' in the scroll bar menu: